micro-api/micro-api/README.md

 }
 ```

-Either way is fine and allowed.
-The response **SHOULD** include the created records with a `Location` header to be helpful to the client.
+Either way is allowed.
+It may be helpful that the response has a `Location` header.
 The specification is agnostic about whether client side IDs can be specified, so a payload can include `@id`.

 ## Updating Records